 But, the biggest thing you can do for your damaged hair is to stop hurting it with products, bleach, and styling tools.
 Unfortunately, some hair is so damaged beyond repair that you may just need to close your eyes and whip out those scissors.

-If you notice your hair is starting to look a little less shiny, lively, and overall looks sad and dull, chances are your hair is either dry or damaged.
+If you notice your hair is starting to look a little less shiny, and overall looks sad and dull, chances are your hair is either dry or damaged.
 Figure out which one your hair is suffering from, and then take those easy steps to make your hair look as good as new.